 Funds for research assistantships most often come from external agency grants to individual faculty members.
 Qualified students working (or interested in working) with a faculty member who has appropriate external funding may apply for a research assistantship from that faculty member.
 The terms of the appointment will depend on the faculty member 's needs, Graduate School regulations and the applicable conditions of the granting agency that provides the funding.

 Graduate School Fellowships are awarded each year on the basis of departmental nominations and university‐wide competitions.
-For students beginning their studies in the fall, applications for admission, with supporting materials required for the fellowship application, should arrive well before the February 1 deadline in order to be considered by the department for
+For students beginning their studies in the fall, applications for admission, with supporting materials required for the fellowship application, should arrive well before the February 1 deadline in order to be considered by the department for nomination.

 The Graduate School also sponsors Dissertation Completion Fellowships each year.
 These competitive grants are furnished to candidates for doctoral degrees who are in their final year of study.
-A formal application and nomination by the student's department
+A formal application and nomination by the student's department is required in order to be considered for this award.

 The Sponsored Programs Administration assists graduate students seeking financial assistance from outside the university.
 This office, located in Lowden Hall, has information and applications available for a variety of external granting agencies.